 We employ a diversity of advanced techniques in our studies, and have a strong track record of using them in innovative new ways as well as in developing and applying new experimental approaches, often in collaboration with other scientists.
 By providing an interactive, cooperative and stimulating research environment that nurtures independent thinking, our group serves as an excellent platform for personal and professional development, with many of our past trainees having already gone on to have successful careers in academia, industry and other vocations.

-STEVE JACKSON'S GROUP CURRENTLY COMPRISES ten POST-DOCS including a bioinformatician, five PHD STUDENTS, A LAB MANAGER, four RESEARCH ASSISTANTs, three TECHNICIANS, AN INFORMATION SPECIALIST, AND A SECRETARY.
+STEVE JACKSON'S GROUP CURRENTLY COMPRISES ten POST-DOCS including a bioinformatician, SIX PHD STUDENTS, A LAB MANAGER, four RESEARCH ASSISTANTs, tWO TECHNICIANS, AN INFORMATION SPECIALIST, AND A SECRETARY.

 The lab belongs to the Cancer Research UK-funded part of the Wellcome Trust/Cancer Research UK Gurdon Institute along with groups led by Tony Kouzarides, Eugenia Piddini, Eric Miska, and Phil Zegerman who work on various aspects of molecular cell biology related to cancer, the cell cycle, oncogenes and DNA repair.
 Our group is part of the Institute building situated in the heart of Cambridge, a short walk from the historic colleges of Cambridge University and adjacent to many of the University's science departments.

 Research in the lab is funded primarily by Cancer Research UK, but we also have grants from the Wellcome Trust, the BBSRC, Action for A-T, A-T Children's Project, AstraZeneca and Mission Therapeutics.